 - Percentage of total payroll

-10. How do I choose the best PEO for my business?
+10. How do I find the best PEO for my business?

 There are over 900 PEOs serving small to mid-sized businesses today in every state in the United States.
-In considering the switch to a PEO, it’s important to assess:
+If you are considering the switch to a PEO, it’s important to assess: